Video: Continence nurse advisor Stephen Marburg talks about funding schemes available to assist continence products.

 People are NOT eligible for CAPS if:

-Further information on CAPS and eligibility criteria is also available from the Australian Government Bladder and Bowel website.
+Further information on CAPS and eligibility criteria is also available from the Australian Government's Department of Health website.

 The National Disability Insurance Scheme (NDIS), managed by the National Disability Insurance Agency (NDIA), was launched in July 2013 and is being trialed in select areas in all states except Queensland.
 The full scheme will be gradually rolled out across Australia from July 2016.
 The NDIS supports people with a permanent disability that prevents them from taking part in everyday activities.